weijuey/tp/docs/UserGuide.md

 Format in detailed view: `fav`

-Examples: `fav` Adds the currently viewed contact to your list of favourites
+Example: `fav` Adds the currently viewed contact to your list of favourites.

 ### Listing Favourites : `favourites`

 Lists all your favourite contacts to the list of displayed contacts.
+This command only works in list view.

 Format: `favourites`

 ### Adding high importance flag : `impt`

 Adds the contact to your list of contacts with high importance and a red flag will appear beside the contact's name to indicate that.
+This command can be used in detailed view.

 Format: `impt INDEX`